 For over 40 years, business litigation attorney James G. Schwartz has represented Bay Area businesses and business owners in cases involving fraud or misrepresentation, among other causes of action.
-You can contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a member of our experienced and knowledgeable team.
+You can contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our experienced and knowledgeable team.

 More Blog Posts:

 Cybersecurity Obligations of California Businesses, Pleasanton Business & Commercial Law Blog, October 3, 2017